X16Community/x16-smc/README.md

 The possible return values are:

-- 0x00 = idle, no command has been processed
+- 0x00 = idle, no command has been sent
 - 0x01 = pending, the last command is being processed
 - 0xfa = the last command was successful
 - 0xfe = the last command failed

 ## Send keyboard command (0x19 and 0x1a)

-These offsets sends a host to keyboard command.
+These offsets send host to keyboard commands.

 Offset 0x19 sends a command that expects just the command number, and no data.
 Example that disables the keyboard: